barsk/G27_Pedals_and_Shifter/README.md

+> [!Important]
+> **THIS FORK WILL BE DELETED IN A WEEK!**
+>
+> The upstream repo currently owned by @n-e-y-s that I have forked this repo from is now maintained by myself (@barsk).
+Please go to that repo for the latest developments: https://github.com/n-e-y-s/G27_Pedals_and_Shifter

 # Logitech G27/G29 Pedals and Shifter USB Adapter

-> [!Important]
-> I (@n-e-y-s) can't maintain this repository any longer since I don't own the hardware anymore. @barsk has taken over recently as collaborator and merged all updates into this repo now.

 Arduino based USB interface for Logitech G27/G29 pedals and shifter.
 Note that G29 is not implemented yet (needs another means of entering calibration active mode as button are not there).
 I will look into it if there is demand.

 This is a continuation by @barsk as new collaborator on the works of @n-e-y-s and @functionreturnfunction: https://github.com/functionreturnfunction/G27_Pedals_and_Shifter.